jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/opsworks.md

 >languages or frameworks, configuring software, and more.

+## OpsWorks vs. CloudFormation

+Compared to CloudFormation, OpsWorks focuses more on orchestration and software configuration, and less on what and how AWS resources are procured.

 ## Best Practices

 > For preparation work (like VPC, NAT etc.), it is okay to use CloudFormation.
 For dynamic workloads (EC2), OpsWorks is preferred.